 How to plant: Plant in September to October, three to five bulbs to a litre pot.

-Varieties to try: Scilla bifolia has attractive crimson stems.
+Scilla varieties to grow: Scilla bifolia has attractive crimson stems.
 Scilla peruviana has superb heads; it needs a deep pot.

 There are many stunning varieties of muscari (grape hyacinth), flowering from March to April.